semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/sss-python-lockfiles.md

 ### Generating a `Poetry.lock`

-Generate a `Poetry.lock` with the following command:
+Generate a `Poetry.lock` file with the following command:

 ```bash
 poetry lock